 Before going into details on what hemp is, let’s make something clear.
 Hemp, or more specifically hemp-derived cannabidiol (CBD), is a drug, just as acetaminophen is a drug.
-The term “drug” has many negative connotations with it, even though it is a word used to describe all sorts of things we find in pharmacies.
+The term “drug” has many negative connotations, even though it is a word used to describe most products in pharmacies.

-We say that because CBD has no overdose potential and has no serious side effects reported on users.
+CBD has no overdose potential and has no serious side effects reported on users.
 Hemp has many benefits and the most important is the health and medicinal benefits.
-To say it in a more definite way: it is hard to find a more beneficial plant than hemp.
+Indeed, it is hard to find a more beneficial plant than hemp.
 This Cannabis Sativa variety has impressive potential.

 What exactly is hemp?

-To make it as simple as possible: hemp is a Cannabis sativa variety that is different from the psychoactive variety of cannabis we often call “Marijuana”, mainly due to the fact that hemp is grown for its fiber and seeds as a material and food source.
+Hemp is a Cannabis sativa variety that is different from the psychoactive variety of cannabis we often call “marijuana”, mainly due to the fact that hemp is grown for its fiber and seeds as a material and food source.
 The two are, however, related in that they share the same ancestors and essentially come from the same stock of plants.
 They became differentiated by human selection.
 Psychoactive cannabis was and is grown for its flower and cannabinoid production.

-The other main legal difference between Marijuana and hemp is the amount of tetrahydrocannabinol (THC) inside these two varieties of Cannabis sativa.
+The other main legal difference between marijuana and hemp is the amount of tetrahydrocannabinol (THC) inside these two varieties of cannabis sativa.
 Psychoactive cannabis (marijuana) tends to contain more THC.
-In order to grow hemp legally, a farmer must have a licence and grow hemp plants that contain less than 0.3% THC.
+In order to grow hemp legally, a farmer must have a license and raise hemp plants that contain less than 0.3% THC.

 Is hemp illegal in the US?

-No. Hemp is not illegal, but you do require a license or you will likely be put under a Stop Sale Order.
+No. Hemp is not illegal, but you do require a license to grow and sell hemp, or you will likely be put under a Stop Sale Order.
 Industrial hemp that contains 0.3% or less THC is legal.
 This license will give you the opportunity to grow hemp that fulfills the legality prescriptions like the amount of THC in the hemp plant.
 So, if a cannabis strain has 0.4% THC, it is not classified as hemp, but as “marijuana”, and is illegal.
-Hemp’s federal and state legal status is legal, with appropriate licencing.
+Hemp’s federal and state status is legal, with appropriate licensing.

 Can you smoke hemp?

-You can if that is your intention.
-You can smoke hemp but you won’t get “high”.
+You can smoke hemp if that is your intention.
+But when you smoke hemp you won’t get “high.”
 Smoking hemp is not necessarily the best way to benefit from its health potential, and it is not recommended.
-But, that does not mean it is not being smoked by people.
+But, that does not mean that people are not smoking hemp.
 In fact, hemp smoking’s popularity is growing, and there are many hemp flowers being sold in shops around the world.
 There are also some high-quality CBD buds that may be considered “hemp” as they are less than 0.3% THC that could be smoked.

 Does hemp have CBD in it?

-Yes, hemp has CBD.
+Yes, hemp has CBD in it.
 It is potentially high in CBD and low in THC.
 To be more precise, hemp can contain up to 20% CBD, and by law less than 0.3% THC.
 CBD is often the most prominent cannabinoid found in hemp.
-It is possible to have a “marijuana” plant that contains more CBD than THC in it.
+It is possible to have a “marijuana” plant that contains more CBD than THC.